Equality Report

 Bentley Wood is a single-sex girls’ school.
 Our Sixth Form students attend classes at other collegiate schools which are mixed.
 We take male students in the 6th Form from the Harrow Collegiate if they apply and meet the requirements.

-There is an accessible disabled toilet available to Students with short or long-term medical needs and there are two lifts, as well as a platform lift, to support students who require additional mobility support.
+There is an accessible disabled toilet available to Students with short or long-term medical needs and there are two lifts to support students who require additional mobility support.

 Religion

 All Year groups show a similar religious profile with all major religions represented.
-There is a Prayer Room made available for students to use during break and lunchtimes and the school canteen caters for many dietary requirements.
-We have maintained the prayer room through the time of physical distancing with different year groups allocated different time slots.
-Students all study Philosophy and Religious Studies until Year 11 and this covers all major world religions and promotes cohesion between students of different faiths.
-Assemblies at different times of the year celebrate many religious festivals.
+There is a universal Prayer Room made available for students to use during break and lunchtimes, and the school canteen caters for many dietary requirements.
+Students all study Philosophy & Religious Studies until Year 11 and this covers all major world religions and promotes cohesion between students of different faiths and none.
+We encourage children to understand that religions are diverse, both within and between them, and we train the students to become better at, and more sophisticated in, their moral reasoning.
+Assemblies at different times of the year note many religious festivals.

 Marriage and civil partnership